Skip to main content

 • The convergence of an alternating series may relate to the convergence of the related series whose terms are all positive.
 Indeed, if an alternating series converges absolutely, then it also converges.
 However, an alternating series may converge even when the series with all positive terms diverges -- this is called conditional convergence.

 Conditionally convergent series converge very slowly.
-As an example, consider the famous formula8We will derive this formula in upcoming work.
+As an example, consider the famous formula

 In theory, the partial sums of this series could be used to approximate \(\pi\text{.}\)